 The CSRD entered into force on January 5, 2023.
 Member States (which are bound by the CSRD) had a deadline of July 6, 2024 to transpose it into national law.
 During transposition, Member States have the ability to make revisions that go above and beyond the CSRD as drawn up (e.g. expanding the scope).

-As of mid-December 2024, many Member States have not yet transposed and some are unlikely to a transpose before the end of 2024.
+As of early March 2025, some Member States have not yet transposed and some may not transpose until the proposals introduced by the Omnibus package have been approved.
 For companies in scope of the CSRD for financial years starting on or after January 1, 2024, these delayed transpositions are causing significant legal uncertainties - relating to, for example, continued application of the sustainability reporting regime under the NFRD.
 In this case, companies could still consider applying ESRS, but on a voluntarily basis.
 Companies that have subsidiaries in Member States where the CSRD is not yet transposed should monitor forthcoming developments closely.